Dear Frankie: Release

 The film premiered at the Tribeca Film Festival in May 2004.
 It was screened in the Un Certain Regard section at the Cannes Film Festival, where it received a fifteen-minute standing ovation.
 It was also shown at the Copenhagen International Film Festival, the Edinburgh Film Festival, the Toronto International Film Festival, the Bordeaux International Festival of Women in Cinema, the Aubagne Film Festival, the Dinard Festival of British Cinema, the Austin Film Festival, the Chicago International Film Festival, the Heartland Film Festival, the Milwaukee International Film Festival, and the Scottsdale Film Festival before going into limited release in the UK and US.

-The film grossed $1,341,332 in the US and $1,638,804 in foreign markets for a total worldwide box office of $2,980,136.
+The film grossed $1,341,332 in the US and $1,638,804 in other markets for a total worldwide box office of $2,980,136.

 Reception

-The film holds an 81% "certified fresh" rating by top film critics on Rotten Tomatoes based on 109 reviews, and a 91% positive rating based on 30,379 user reviews.
+The film holds an 81% rating on Rotten Tomatoes based on 109 reviews, and a 91% positive rating based on 30,379 user reviews.

 Roger Ebert of the Chicago Sun-Times said, "The filmmakers work close to the bone, finding emotional truth in hard, lonely lives ...
 What eventually happens, while not entirely unpredictable, benefits from close observation, understated emotions, unspoken feelings, and the movie's tact ...
-The bold long shot near the end of Dear Frankie allows the film to move straight as an arrow toward its emotional truth, without a single word or plot manipulation to distract us."
+The bold long shot near the end of Dear Frankie allows the film to move straight as an arrow toward its emotional truth, without a single word or plot manipulation to distract us".

 In the San Francisco Chronicle, Ruthe Stein called the film "deeply moving" and added, "Dear Frankie takes time weaving its magic ...
 Director Shona Auerbach doesn't rush anything in her remarkably accomplished first feature film.
 [She] has resurrected Butler's career ... and gotten an unforgettable performance from Mortimer ...
-Jack McElhone seems to be a natural, the kind of child actor you can't wait to have grow up to see what he'll be able to do then."
+Jack McElhone seems to be a natural, the kind of child actor you can't wait to have grow up to see what he'll be able to do then".

-Peter Travers of Rolling Stone rated the film three out of a possible four stars and commented, "What could have been a sentimental train wreck emerges as a funny and touching portrait of three bruised people ...
-The film is unhurried, unslick and easy to hold dear."
+Peter Travers of Rolling Stone rated the film three out of four and commented, "What could have been a sentimental train wreck emerges as a funny and touching portrait of three bruised people ...
+The film is unhurried, unslick and easy to hold dear".

 In Variety, David Rooney observed, "Material that might have turned to standard dysfunctional family treacle in other hands is given stirring poignancy, warmth and emotional insight in Shona Auerbach's assured first feature ...
 [She has] a firm command of the visual medium and an equally strong rapport with actors ...
 Auerbach and screenwriter Andrea Gibb spin a touching story that never descends into schmaltz despite ample potential.
 The film is anchored in part by its setting in the kind of milieu more common to classic British kitchen-sink dramas or the films of Ken Loach than to anything this emotionally tender.
 Enriched by subtle notes of humor, the intimate story is powered by well-drawn relationships and finely shaded characters.
 Not only the family bonds but also those of friendship and tentative romance are traced with delicate economy and nuance."